USGS-WiM/webcam_computer_vision/README.md

 ## Suggested Citation
 In the spirit of open source, please cite any re-use of the source code stored in this repository.
 Below is the suggested citation:

+Code is scratch code so far.
+This will change.
+Lots of other people's work in math and alogothims needs to be added.

 `This project contains code produced by the Web Informatics and Mapping (WIM) team at the United States Geological Survey (USGS).
 As a work of the United States Government, this project is in the public domain within the United States. https://wim.usgs.gov`